Hiking Mastodon Peak from Cottonwood Campground in Joshua Tree

-When we hiked this loop in early-March the wildflowers were already blooming and yellow and purple flowers were popping up around all of the amazing rock formations.
+When we hiked the loop to Mastodon Peak in early-March the wildflowers were already blooming and yellow and purple flowers were popping up around all of the amazing rock formations.
+This trail doesn’t have the namesake alien-like Joshua Trees, but there are plenty of large rock formations and colorful wildflowers.

 The last .9 miles to Cottonwood Springs is an easy downhill stroll.
 Most of the path is made of stone stairs and there are plenty of unique rock formations to admire.
 This section of the trail might be crowded with hikers who started the trail at the Cottonwood Springs parking area.
 It seems like a lot of people do a small section of the trail instead of the full loop.
 (They don’t know what they’re missing!)